Shahla9/Ad-click-prediction/README.md

 LABEL = ['clk']

-For the model's train-test split, data from the first seven days are used for training, while the day is reserved for testing.
+he label for prediction is set as 'clk'.
+Data from the first seven days were used for training, while the eighth day was reserved for testing.

 #### Machine Learning:

-This phase employs XGBoost algorithms to predict click rates.
-The selection of these models is based on their ability to handle non-linear data and provide insights into the importance of different features affecting taxi demand.
+XGBoost algorithm was employed due to its speed and efficiency with large datasets.

 ### Evaluation:

-The "Evaluation" notebook delves into the performance assessment of the predictive models using Root Mean Square Error (RMSE) and Mean Absolute Percentage Error (MAPE) metrics.
-A table summarizing the residuals of various methods is presented, demonstrating the superior accuracy of the Random Forest model.
+The "Evaluation" notebook assesses model performance using ROC curve and AUC metrics.
+It demonstrates superior accuracy of Model 3, trained with all features, achieving AUC = 0.7.

 #### The project utilizes a range of libraries to facilitate data manipulation, analysis, and modeling:

-##### Geopandas: For geographic data processing.
-##### Numpy: For numerical computations.
+##### Pyspark: For processing large datasets.
 ##### Pandas: For data manipulation and analysis.
-##### Math: For mathematical functions.
-##### Tabulate: For formatting tables in the output.
+##### Matplotlib: For visualizations.
+##### Scikit-learn: For implementing machine learning models.

-This project serves as a comprehensive guide to predicting taxi demand in New York City, showcasing the application of machine learning techniques to real-world transportation data.
+This project serves as a comprehensive guide to predicting ad clicks, showcasing the application of machine learning techniques to real-world advertising data.